 Limitation of liability by lapse of time: provisional calculations

-The issuing of formal assessments is not necessary to bring IHT into charge.
+The issuing of formal assessments is not necessary to bring inheritance Tax into charge.
 But we do issue informal calculations to advise taxpayers of their estimated tax liability and enable them to make payments in settlement.
-These calculations are provisional and the form IHT 4 that should be attached indicates this.
-The calculations remain on a provisional basis until a NOD (IHTM37001) or a clearance certificate (IHTM40010) is issued.
+The calculations remain on a provisional basis until a Notice of Determination (NOD) (IHTM37001) or a clearance certificate (IHTM40010) is issued.

-If, at the time of receipt of a payment, there were grounds for regarding the amount of tax assessed as potentially inadequate, and the limitation provisions are material, you must refer the case to your manager.
+If, at the time of receipt of a payment, there were grounds for regarding the amount of tax assessed as potentially inadequate, and the limitation provisions might apply, you must refer the case to your manager.